kgateway-dev/community/.github/PULL_REQUEST_TEMPLATE/apply-to-be-a-member.md

 ---

-If you'd like to become a member of the organization on GitHub, please fill out this form and submit it as a GitHub issue in the community repo.
+If you'd like to become a member of the organization on GitHub, please fill out this form and submit it as a GitHub PR in the community repo.
 Give us a few days to review and you should receive an invitation to join.

 ----------------------
 GitHub user id: